Basal Cell Carcinoma Treatment

 What is basal cell carcinoma? »

 Basal cell carcinoma is the most common type of skin cancer and the most frequently occurring of all cancers.
-Eight out of every 10 skin cancers are basal cell carcinomas, making this form of skin cancer far and away the most common.
+Eight out of every 10 skin cancers are basal cell carcinomas, making this form of skin cancer far and away from the most common.
 They grow in the lowest layer of the epidermis, the basal cell layer.
-These cancers usually develop on sun-exposed areas, especially the head and neck.
+These cancers usually develop in sun-exposed areas, especially the head and neck.
 They tend to grow slowly and it is rare that they spread to other parts of the body.
 If left untreated, basal cell carcinomas can grow into nearby areas and invade bone or other tissues beneath the skin, making removal potentially disfiguring.

 How To Identify Basal Cell Carcinoma»

 Basal cell carcinomas look like flesh-colored, pearl-like bumps or pinkish patches of skin.
 They can develop into sores.
 They tend to grow most often on areas of the skin that are exposed to the sun, such as your arms, face, and neck.
 Often the first detected symptom of a basal cell carcinoma is a bleeding spot without a preceding cause.
 It is extremely rare to see regional spread or metastasis to other locations in the body.
 However, if left untreated, the lesion will expand and destroy more tissue locally where it is found.

 What does basal cell carcinoma look like? »

 When the DNA in the basal cells is damaged and a basal cell carcinoma develops, it will appear as a change in the skin, such as a growth or sore that won’t heal.
 The lesion will have one of the following characteristics.
 It will look like…

 - A pearly white, skin-colored, or pink bump on the skin.
 It will be translucent, meaning you can see through it slightly, and you can often see blood vessels in it.